 DEO officials evaluated the rankings but suggested that the projects may generate more return on investment than their formula shows.

 Some Republican legislators tried during the 2015 session to set aside $255 million for professional sports teams.
-But top House Republicans opposed the effort.
-That could happen again during the 2016 session that starts in January.
+But top House Republicans opposed the effort and are expected to do the same this year.